unforswearing/lnks/README.md

 **Optional**

+> `lnks` is basically functional without these tools, however they must be installed to use specific `lnks` options.

 - HTML-XML-utils: [https://www.w3.org/Tools/HTML-XML-utils/README](https://www.w3.org/Tools/HTML-XML-utils/README)
   - to get page titles from processed urls, used with `--markdown` and `--pinboard` options.
 - PDF creation (`lnks --pdf`)